22nd July 2020

 If you are using a costal breathing technique, wearing a mask might also make it difficult to take a deep costal breath.

 We had a go at summarising the law on face coverings, but frankly it is a minefield.
 To keep up to date with the latest coronavirus laws and guidance, see the websites for England, Scotland, Wales and Northern Ireland.

 Exemptions and reasonable excuses

-Have a look at Allan Tyrer's website stammeringlaw.org.uk, where he looks at what might be considered reasonable excuses for not wearing a face covering in England.
+Have a look at the website stammeringlaw.org.uk, which looks at what might be considered reasonable excuses for not wearing a face covering in England.
 There are exemptions and again, these vary between the nations, so our best advice is to look at the guidance direct and godspeed.